 + crossings are usually the longest day's sail of the week and can be testing in strong winds but with careful passage planning and making best use of the tides we get there.
-Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure. + + The cruise is an ideal way for those less confident in sailing further than the Thames itself to gain experience and benefit from the support of other club members and the fleet. - ===Current handicap data for the fleet=== + Individual skippers are responsible for their own passage plans and crews - but the overall itinerary, optimum start and expected arrival times are prepared by a voluntary organising committee before hand. - [[Media:Byron handicaps 2021.xlsx Download as spreadsheet]] ([[File:Byron_handicaps_2021.xlsx history]]) - ==East Coast Cruise== - The club organises an annual East Coast cruise, which is a one week cruise for members boats round to the ports and estuaries of the Essex coast.
+Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure. + + The cruise is an ideal way for those less confident in sailing further than the Thames itself to gain experience and benefit from the support of other club members and the fleet. - ===Current handicap data for the fleet=== + Individual skippers are responsible for their own passage plans and crews - but the overall itinerary, optimum start and expected arrival times are prepared by a voluntary organising committee before hand. - [[[Media:Byron_handicaps_2021.xlsx]] - ==East Coast Cruise== - The club organises an annual East Coast cruise, which is a one week cruise for members boats round to the ports and estuaries of the Essex coast.
 NOAUTHORS NOAUTHORS